Hospital Board

 Garfield A. Bowen

 Garfield A. Bowen is a global leader with proven capabilities in business operations, strategy, manufacturing, R&D and human resources.
-He currently serves as the vice president of social and environmental justice at 3M.
-Prior to his current appointment in August 2020, Mr. Bowen held positions as global R&D operations & PMO director and global commercialization director both in the Safety & Industrial Business Group.
+He currently serves as the Vice President of Policy & Community Engagement – Government Affairs at 3M.
+Prior to his current appointment, Bowen held positions as vice president, social & environmental justice, vice president, social justice strategy & initiatives, global R&D operations & PMO director and global commercialization director both in the Safety & Industrial Business Group.
 He was also Lean Six Sigma Master Black Belt with a manufacturing focus, quality leader, and PMO leader in the Transportation & Electronics Business Group.

 He earned a BS in Computer & Management Science from the University of Technology, Jamaica and an MS, Management Information Systems from the University of the West Indies, Mona.